kusti8/hue-plus/README.md

     spectrum            Pulsing through a set of colors alternating         Two alternating colors
     candlelight         A flickering color
+    power               Control power to the channels

 optional arguments:
-  -h, --help            show this help message and exit -c CHANNEL, --channel CHANNEL
+  -h, --help            show this help message and exit -p PORT, --port PORT  The port, defaults to /dev/ttyACM0 -c CHANNEL, --channel CHANNEL
                         The channel, defaults to 1
 ```